ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 be sent using the Capsule Protocol, a more general convention for conveying data in HTTP connections.

-Both are intended for use by HTTP extensions, not applications.
+HTTP Datagrams and the Capsule protocol are intended for use by HTTP extensions, not applications.

 --- middle